 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to the shareholders, return capital to the shareholders, issue new shares or sell assets to reduce debt.
 The Company monitors capital on the basis of the "liabilities to tangible net worth ratio", which is one of the ratios that the Company should consider at the time of paying dividends or incurring debt.
 Capital is defined by Management as the Company's shareholders' equity.
 This ratio is calculated as liabilities divided by tangible net worth.
 Liabilities are calculated as total long-term debt, including current portion of long-term debt.
-Tangible net worth is calculated as "equity" as shown in the statement of financial position.
+Tangible net worth is calculated as "equity" as shown in the condensed balance sheet, including shareholders loan and excluding intangible assets.